Atmosphere of Earth: Absorption

 Different molecules absorb different wavelengths of radiation.
-For example, O2 and O3 absorb almost all radiation with wavelengths shorter than 300 nanometers.
+For example, O2 and O3 absorb almost all radiation with wavelengths shorter than 300 nanometres.
 Water (H2O) absorbs at many wavelengths above 700 nm.
 When a molecule absorbs a photon, it increases the energy of the molecule.
 This heats the atmosphere, but the atmosphere also cools by emitting radiation, as discussed below.
+In astronomical spectroscopy, the absorption of specific frequencies by the atmosphere is referred to as telluric contamination.

 The combined absorption spectra of the gases in the atmosphere leave "windows" of low opacity, allowing the transmission of only certain bands of light.
 The optical window runs from around 300 nm (ultraviolet-C) up into the range humans can see, the visible spectrum (commonly called light), at roughly 400–700 nm and continues to the infrared to around 1100 nm.
 There are also infrared and radio windows that transmit some infrared and radio waves at longer wavelengths.
-For example, the radio window runs from about one centimeter to about eleven-meter waves.
+For example, the radio window runs from about one centimetre to about eleven-metre waves.

 Emission

 Emission is the opposite of absorption, it is when an object emits radiation.
 Objects tend to emit amounts and wavelengths of radiation depending on their "black body" emission curves, therefore hotter objects tend to emit more radiation, with shorter wavelengths.
 Colder objects emit less radiation, with longer wavelengths.
 For example, the Sun is approximately 6000 K, its radiation peaks near 500 nm, and is visible to the human eye.
 Earth is approximately 290 K, so its radiation peaks near 10,000 nm, and is much too long to be visible to humans.

 Because of its temperature, the atmosphere emits infrared radiation.
 For example, on clear nights Earth's surface cools down faster than on cloudy nights.
 This is because clouds (H2O) are strong absorbers and emitters of infrared radiation.
 This is also why it becomes colder at night at higher elevations.

 The greenhouse effect is directly related to this absorption and emission effect.
-Some gases in the atmosphere absorb and emit infrared radiation, but do not interact with sunlight in the visible spectrum.
+Some gases in the atmosphere absorb and emit infrared radiation, but do not interact in this manner with sunlight in the visible spectrum.
 Common examples of these are CO_{2} and H2O.
+Without greenhouse gases in the atmosphere, the average temperature of Earth's surface would be a frozen −18 C, rather than the present comfortable average of 15 C.

 Refractive index

-The refractive index of air is close to, but just greater than 1.
+The refractive index of air is close to, but just greater than, 1.
 Systematic variations in the refractive index can lead to the bending of light rays over long optical paths.
 One example is that, under some circumstances, observers on board ships can see other vessels just over the horizon because light is refracted in the same direction as the curvature of Earth's surface.

 The refractive index of air depends on temperature, giving rise to refraction effects when the temperature gradient is large.
 An example of such effects is the mirage.